Some forcibly arrested in St. Louis weren’t protesting

-About 120 people were arrested — most for failing to disperse — about two hours after vandals broke some windows and threw items at officers last Sunday.
+About 120 people were arrested — most for failing to disperse — about two hours after vandals broke windows and threw items at police last Sunday.
 The officers used a tactic called kettling that boxed in demonstrators and others in the area.

+Protests continued on Saturday, when several people were arrested at the upscale Galleria mall in suburban St. Louis where more than 200 demonstrators marched and chanted among shoppers.
+The St. Louis Post-Dispatch reported officers briefly cleared the mall in Richmond Heights, Missouri, after some members of the group became unruly.

+St. Louis County police said in a series of tweets that about 150 people dispersed before 22 people were arrested.
+Charges were expected to include trespassing, rioting, assault on a law enforcement officer, and disorderly conduct.
+One officer was taken to a hospital for a back injury and two protesters suffered minor injuries.

 Police said people were arrested only if they didn’t follow orders to disperse, but some people said they had nowhere to go because police had boxed them in.

 The undercover officer was mistaken for a suspect who was carrying chemicals that could be sprayed on officers.
-When the man refused to show his hands, he was knocked down and hit several times, with his hands tied behind his back and his mouth was bloodied, The St. Louis Post-Dispatch reported .
+When the man refused to show his hands, he was knocked down and hit several times, with his hands tied behind his back and his mouth bloodied, the Post-Dispatch reported .

 On Friday, Mayor Lyda Krewson asked the director of public safety to investigate how the officer was treated.